The difference between passive and active transport is mainly due to the two properties, like the movement of particles and the use of ATP.

 |Equilibrium inside the cell||Maintains the equilibrium||Disrupts the equilibrium|

 • Export of three Na+ ions and import of two K+ ion in Na+/ K+ pump

-Diffusion: It allows the movement of small molecules like O2 , CO2 etc. from the region of high concentration to the medium of low concentration.
-Example: Movement of gases like oxygen, nitrogen etc. , Ethanol, Short-chain fatty acids etc.
+Diffusion: It allows the movement of small molecules like O2, CO2 etc. from the region of a high concentration to the medium of low concentration.
+Example: Movement of gases like oxygen, nitrogen etc., ethanol, short-chain fatty acids etc.

 Example: Transport of amino acids, nucleotides, sugars etc.

-Cotransport: It is the combination of two systems namely, symport and antiport.
-It is an obligatory system that transports two solutes simultaneously either in the same direction or in the opposite direction.
+Cotransport: It is the combination of two systems, namely, symport and antiport.
+It is an obligatory system, which transports two solutes simultaneously either in the same direction or in the opposite direction.

 Example: Transport of amino acid and glucose.

 The table showing the process of passive diffusion is given below:

 |1||Solute enters into the cell as a result of concentration difference|

 |3||When equilibrium is reached inside and outside the cell, the concentration gradient diminishes|